Emerson Deocleciano: Career

 Deocleciano started his career with Vila Nova, playing for them in the Campeonato Goiano in 2018.

 In June 2019, he joined Croatian First Football League side NK Lokomotiva on an initial one-year loan deal.
 On 4 August 2019, he made his professional debut as a substitute in a 3–0 loss to Hajduk Split.

 Deocleciano's deal with Lokomotiva was later made permanent and in February 2020, he was loaned out to Virsliga side Rīgas FS.
+Deocleciano was announce official permanent transfer to RFS for 2021 season.

+On 10 January 2025, Deocleciano abroad to Japan for the first time and signed to J2 club, V-Varen Nagasaki for 2025 season.